See our technologies used in different real world use cases.

-Docker daemon runs inside a lightweight Linux VM Docker client runs on the host OS (MacOS or Win).
-Containers are connected to the host native stacks via MirageOS interceptors (VPNKit and osxfs)
+Docker daemon runs inside a lightweight Linux VM Docker client and runs on the host's OS (MacOS or Win).
+Containers are connected to the host's native stacks via MirageOS interceptors (VPNKit and osxfs).

-- A fully memory safe user-space network stack embedded in a desktop application (not a unikernel).
+- A fully memory-safe network stack embedded in a desktop application (not a unikernel)

-- A fully memory safe FUSE driver performing binary emulation.
+- A fully memory safe FUSE driver that performs binary emulation

-VPNKit transparently rewrites the network traffic so that Linux containers can use network ports on the MacOS host. osxfs transparently shares Apple Filesystem volumes with Linux containers (including filesystem events).
+VPNKit works like a transparent proxy as it rewrites the network traffic so that Linux containers can use network ports on the MacOS host.
+Also invisible to the user, osxfs shares Apple Filesystem volumes with Linux containers (including filesystem events).

-Holds 10 BitCoins, and designed to help the attacker.
+Holds 10 BitCoins designed to help the attacker.

 Qubes OS firewallqubes-os.org

-To protect against buggy network drivers, the physical network hardware is accessed only by a dedicated (and untrusted) “NetVM”.
-NetVM is connected to the rest of the system via a separate (trusted) “FirewallVM”.
+To protect against buggy network drivers, the physical network hardware is accessed only by a dedicated (and untrusted) “NetVM” that is connected to the rest of the system via a separate (trusted) “FirewallVM.”

-- We replaced the default Linux VM by a MirageOS unikernel.
+- Replaced the default Linux VM with a MirageOS unikernel

-- A firewall unikernel with a fully memory safe TCP/IP stack.
+- Contains a firewall unikernel with a fully memory safe TCP/IP stack

-- Choice between static or a memory safe DSL for configuring routes.
+- Choice between a static or a memory-safe DSL for configuring routes

-The resulting VM uses less than a tenth of the memory of the default FirewallVM.
-It boots several times faster and it is much easier to audit or extend
+The resulting VM uses less than a tenth of the default FirewallVM's memory.
+It boots several times faster, and it is much easier to audit or extend.